alfanick/rest-cpp/README.md

 ### Library

 Build library using `make` on root directory.

-Then copy created library to `/usr/local/lib` or to project directory.
+### Installation

+Run `make install` on project folder - it will build the library and copy headers, library and generator to `/usr/local`.

 ### Example